 If any candidate does not achieve the standards required for certification, it is particularly important that the tutor ensures the candidate has a clear understanding of why they were unsuccessful and what they need to do if they wish to complete the qualification.
-Candidates should also know what to do if they wish to appeal or complain (discuss with course tutors and/or follow up with the Delivery Centre).
+Candidates should also know what to do if they wish to appeal or complain (discuss with course tutors and/or follow up with their Delivery Centre).

-Support BCAB Level 1 Stand Up Paddleboard Instructor Award Learner Materials Development Pack
+Support BCAB Paddlesport Instructor Learner Development Pack.
+Materials